fnfilho/vue-multianalytics/README.md

 ```
 You can define inside all the methods that you want and call all the library api from the parameter received.

-### Bind the mixin with the library
+### Bind the mixin with the vue-multianalytics

-You just need to pass the mixin as the third parameter when you initialize the module
+You just need to pass the mixin as the third parameter when you initialize the plugin

 ```javascript
 import VueMultianalytics from 'vue-multianalytics'